mgoldfar/emc2-web/_programs/9-asplos-24/11-esha-talk.md

 presentation:
 ---
-Focused on power needs for the training and inference clusters.
+Focused on power needs for training and inference clusters.